Weyaaron/nvim-training/Readme.md

 - Make sure you are in an empty buffer.
 - Run `:Training` to start a session.

+The tasks will cycle in rounds and in levels.
+The first five Levels will add new tasks, which tasks are added and in which level is subject to change.
+To reach a new level, you have to complete all the rounds of the current level flawlessly.
+The mechanism for adding tasks will consider the difficulty of the task.(Details of the selection process are subject to change).

 # Configuration Options
 To configure this plugin, overwrite the table "vim.g.nvim_training" after loading the plugin.